AvisekNaug/ahu_hybrid_control/README.md

 ## Implementing the hybrid control

-This branchis implemented using Keras RL.
-Another branch will be using Stable Baselines
+This branch will implement Stable Baselines to study the different RL algorithm on the Hybrid System AHU control